evidentsystems/evident-stack-docs-ui/README.md

 # docs-ui

-Repository that provides the Antora UI and theme for the oNote documentation site, based on the [default Antora UI Bundle](https://docs.antora.org/antora-ui-default/) modified to use Tailwind CSS.
+Repository that provides the Antora UI and theme for the Evident Stack documentation site, based on the [default Antora UI Bundle](https://docs.antora.org/antora-ui-default/) modified to use Tailwind CSS.